embEDUx/documentation/usage/linux/README.md

 * \<kernel\_version> (eg. 3.17.2)
 * \<kernel\_version>\_\<platform\> (eg. 3.17.2_raspberry-pi)

-**The name of the platform can not contain an underscore!**
+**The name of the platform can not contain an underscore, please prefer the dash!**

 The first branch will be called *base branch* and the second one *platform branch*.

 ### Base Branch

-The base branch only needs to contain a build script, which downloads and patches the desired kernel sources for the desired kernel version.
-A simple template that can be easily adapted to the desired kernel version looks like this.
-Change *KERNEL_URL, KERNEL_FILE and PATCH_VERSION* to fit the desired kernel version.
+The base branch only needs to contain a build script, which downloads the kernel sources and Gentoo patches for the desired kernel version.

 ```bash
 #! /bin/bash -ex